NativeScript/firebase/packages/firebase-performance/README.md

 performanceIOS: FIRPerformance = firebase().perf().ios;
 ```
-A `read-only` property that returns the Permormance Monitoring instance for iOS.
+A `read-only` property that returns the Performance Monitoring instance for iOS.

 ---
 #### app